-The Slender-billed Curlew (Numenius tenuirostris) is a critically endangered species (IUCN Red List) and is the rarest bird species in the Western Palearctic.
+The Slender-billed Curlew (Numenius tenuirostris) is a critically endangered species and is one of the rarest bird species in the Palearctic.
 It breeds in marshes and peat bogs in the Siberian taiga and migrates to over-winter around the Mediterranean area (Edit: a study using stable isotopes found that the core breeding area was actually in the steppes of northern Kazakhstan).

-The best known site for the Slender-billed Curlew is Merja Zerga, Morocco; however the analysis of historical records showed that the species has frequented several sites along the coast of North Africa from Tunisia to southern Morocco (91.5% of the 142 sites with Slender-billed Curlew records are within 1 km of the coast, Buchanan et al. 2010).
+If the best known site for the Slender-billed Curlew is Merja Zerga, the analysis of historical records showed that the species has frequented also several sites along the coast of North Africa from Tunisia to southern Morocco (91.5% of the 142 sites with Slender-billed Curlew records are within 1 km of the coast, Buchanan et al. 2010).

 It would be very good if you can help in this “last and final push” to find this enigmatic species before it is too late.
-If you are considering joining the effort, please think about visiting the SBCWG’s website (see below) to read the “Protocol on Searching for Slender-billed Curlews” and to download other interesting and necessary materials.
+If you are considering joining the effort, please read the “Toolkit for Finding the Slender-billed Curlews“.

 Buchanan G., Crockford N. & Gretton A. 2010.
 The Slender-billed Curlew Numenius tenuirostris in Africa.
 Bull ABC 17: 202-206.